 Some topical products contain parabens, do Naturo Pharm's creams and gels contain parabens?

 No, Naturo Pharm creams and gels are hypo-allergenic and do not contain any parabens or nasty chemicals.

 Are Naturo Pharm products quality products?

-Naturo Pharm Limited, has produced homoeopathic remedies in New Zealand for approximately 36 years.
+Naturo Pharm Limited, has produced homoeopathic remedies in New Zealand for just over 40 years.
 All our remedies are made from only the purest ingredients and to strict internationally recognised ISO 9001 quality standards.

 How do I store Homoeopathic remedies?

 Homoeopathic remedies are light sensitive.
 Hence they are always supplied in amber, light resistant containers.
 The Naturo Pharm range of homoeopathic remedies is also supplied boxed which provides additional light protection to the remedy as well as enabling extra consumer information to be provided.
 For maximum protection, homoeopathic remedies should always be left in their original containers and packaging.

 Additional precautions should be taken to avoid exposure to excessive heat.
 Remedies should not therefore be stored in the glove box of a motor vehicle or in direct sunlight.